 #4 - Use BuBi, Budapest’s city bike system: With densely built streets and a flat surface, the Pest side of Budapest lends itself to be discovered on two wheels.
 With almost 1,500 bikes and 124 docking stations, Budapest’s self-service bike sharing system, BuBi, provides an excellent coverage of all downtown neighborhoods.
 You can pedal away for the whole day for the equivalent of less than €2 (within 30 minute intervals).
 Just please keep your wits about you and be respectful to others sharing the road.

-#5 - Bike around on Margaret Island: Budapest’s Central Park, this prime piece of green land perching in the middle of the Danube River is a true gem - no wonder that the royal family kept it close to its chest before finally selling it to the state in 1908.
-Bike around the manicured parks or join packs of locals making their rounds on the running trail stretching around the island.
+#5 - Walk or bike around on Budapest’s Central Park: Margaret Island is a massive green land perched in the middle of the Danube River - no wonder that the royal family kept it close to its chest before in 1908 finally selling it to the state.
+Bike around the island's manicured lawns or join packs of locals on the running trail stretching around the island.

-#7 - Check out the award-winning subway stations: A crisscross system of exposed concrete beams, playful lighting solutions, and a creative use of natural light lend a distinctively 21st century feel to these spacious platforms.
-The Fővám Square and Szent Gellért Square stations, adorned with colorful mosaics, won the highly prestigious Architizer A+ Award in 2014.
+#8 - Check out the award-winning new M4 subway stations: A crisscross system of exposed concrete beams, playful lighting solutions, and customized designs lend a distinctively 21st century feel to the platforms of Budapest's M4 subway line.
+The Fővám Square and Szent Gellért Square stations, both designed by Hungarian architects, won the highly prestigious Architizer A+ Award in 2014.

 #9 - Discover the Bosnyák Square market: This chaotic, partially outdoor marketplace in the outskirts of Pest is the opposite of the organized and clean Great Market Hall downtown.
 Besides the standard fruits, vegetables, and meat vendors, Hungarian farmers sell homemade goods including jams, vegetable spreads, and fruit syrups in the back of the space.
 Don’t miss the little lángos eatery, which makes some of the best of this fried dough.
 For the best experience, go early on Friday or Saturday.

 #10 - Explore the Fiumei Road Cemetery: The “Père Lachaise of Budapest”, this vast land of 56 hectares (140 acres) close to the city center hides the beautifully landscaped garden cemetery where Hungary’s most famous citizens are buried.
-Go for a stroll through its towering limestone mausoleums and get to know the country’s leading statesmen and artists including Lajos Kossuth and Tivadar Csontváry.
-At the back, but accessed from outside, is the Salgótarjáni Street Jewish Cemetery with elaborate tombstones of the turn-of-the-20th-century Jewish upper class.
+Enjoy a stroll through its towering limestone mausoleums and impressively designed tombstones while getting to know the country’s leading statesmen and artists, including Lajos Kossuth and Tivadar Csontváry.
+At the back, but accessed from outside, is the Salgótarjáni Street Jewish Cemetery, which boasts elaborate tombstones of the turn-of-the-20th-century Jewish upper class.